KILTprotocol/sdk-js/docs/getting-started.md

 With the built CType object, the attester can now create and sign a transaction that writes it on the KILT blockchain.

+*Please note that unless using a local deployment, the CType above might already exist on the blockchain, as someone else might have created it.
+If that is the case, please skip the next step and move straight to section [3: Create a claim and a request for attestation](#3-create-a-claim-and-a-request-for-attestation).*

 ```typescript
 /* The attester signs the ctype creation transaction resulting from calling `ctype.store()` with its DID. */
 const attesterAuthorisedCtypeTx = await ctype